Ecclesiastical history of the Catholic Church: Catholic ecclesiastical historians

 To these larger and epoch-making works must be added several compendia, some of which like Klein (Historia ecclesiastica, Gratz, 1827), Ruttenstock (Institutiones hist. eccl., 3 vols., Vienna, 1832–4), Cherrier (Instit. hist. eccl., 4 vols., Pestini, 1840-), were bare summaries of facts; others, like Ritter (Handbuch der Kirchengeschichte, 3 vols., Bonn, 1830; 6th ed. by Ennen, 1861), and Alzog (Universalgeschichte der christlichen Kirche, Mains, 1840; 10th ed. by F. X. Kraus, 1882), are lengthy narratives, critical and thorough.
 Particular periods or epochs of ecclesiastical history soon found careful cultivation, e. g. by Riffel, Kirchengeschichte der neuen und neuesten Zeit, vom Anfang der Glaubensspaltung im 16.
-Jahrhundert (3 vols., Mainz, 1841–6); Damberger, Synchronistische Geschichte der Kirche und der Welt im Mittelalter (in 15 volumes, Ratisbon, 1850–63; the last volume edited by Rattinger), which reaches to 1378.
-With Döllinger and Möhler we must rank Karl Joseph Hefele, the third of the great German Catholic historians, whose valuable Konziliengeschichte is really a comprehensive work on general church history;. the first seven volumes of the work (Freiburg, 1855–74) reach to 1448.
+Jahrhundert (3 vols., Mainz, 1841–6); Joseph Ferdinand Damberger, Synchronistische Geschichte der Kirche und der Welt im Mittelalter (in 15 volumes, Ratisbon, 1850–63; the last volume edited by Rattinger), which reaches to 1378.
+Karl Joseph Hefele is the third of the great German Catholic historians; his valuable Konziliengeschichte is really a comprehensive work on general church history.
+The first seven volumes of the work (Freiburg, 1855–74) reach to 1448.
 A new edition was begun by the author (Freiburg, 1873-); it was carried on by Knöpfler (vole.
 V-VII), while Hergenröther (later cardinal) undertook to continue the work and published two more volumes (VIII-IX, 1887–90); which carry the history of the Councils to the opening of the Council of Trent.
 Hergenröther is the fourth great church historian of Catholic Germany.
 His Handbuch der allgemeinen Kirchengeschichte (3 vols., Freiburg im B., 1876–80; 3rd ed., 1884–6; 4th ed., revised by J. P. Kirsch, 1902 sqq.) exhibits vast erudition and won recognition, even from Protestants as the most independent and instructive Catholic Church history.